A

 C.Cautious

-10.What about the main idea of the passage?
+10.What is the main idea of the passage?

 C